Integration and Outreach Division Committees

 Applying for Committee Membership

-AIAA Integration and Outreach Committees are currently organized within four groups:
+AIAA Integration and Outreach Committees are currently organized within five groups:

 The History Committee fosters the preservation, documentation, and reporting of the history of aeronautical, astronautical, and hydronautical arts, sciences, and engineering, and their impact on society.
 It promotes aerospace history to both the public and industry, including the fostering of the preservation and documentation of the history of aerospace.